 Compensation: the kidneys decrease hydrogen secretion by retaining chloride and excreting fewer acid salts.
 Bicarbonate reabsorption is also decreased.
-The pH will be high normal with low carbon dioxide and low bicarbonate levels.
+The pH will be high and normal, with low carbon dioxide and bicarbonate levels.

-Metabolic acidosis is a deficiency in the concentration of bicarbonate in the extracellular fluid.
-It is caused by any systemic disease that increases acid production or retention, or problems leading to excessive base losses.
-Examples are hypoxia leading to lactic acid production, renal disease, and loss of base because of diarrhea.5
+Metabolic acidosis is a deficiency in bicarbonate concentration in the extracellular fluid.
+It is caused by any systemic disease that increases acid production or retention or problems leading to excessive base losses.
+Examples are hypoxia leading to lactic acid production, renal disease, and base loss because of diarrhea (Themes, 2016).